-Why does a junior member of our faculty appear on the Highly Cited Researchers 2014 list, but a more senior member does not?
+Why does a junior member of our faculty appear on the Highly Cited Researchers 2015 list, but a more senior member does not?

-Again, the specific methodology used in generating the new list (see above) can turn up researchers – even so-called junior researchers – who have contributed multiple Highly Cited Papers during 2002-2012, whereas more senior and even more cited scientists may not have been identified because they did not publish as many Highly Cited Papers in this field (as we defined it, see below) during this period.
+Again, the specific methodology used in generating the new list (see above) can turn up researchers – even so-called junior researchers – who have contributed multiple Highly Cited Papers during 2003-2013, whereas more senior and even more cited scientists may not have been identified because they did not publish as many Highly Cited Papers in this field (as we defined it, see below) during this period.
 We think the result conforms to what we were trying to achieve – the identification of researchers with substantial contemporary impact as measured by the number of Highly Cited Papers produced, even if those papers, in terms of total citations, do not sum to more than that of other researchers who have longer publication and higher citation records over their entire careers.

 I have been named a Highly Cited author in Engineering but my field and departmental affiliation is actually Mathematics.
 Would you change my designation to Mathematics?

-We understand that you identify yourself as a mathematician, but we found your greatest impact, according to our analysis, to be in Engineering as it is defined in ESI.
+We understand that you identify yourself as a mathematician, but we found your greatest impact, according to our analysis, to be in Engineering as it is defined in Essential Science Indicators.
 There is no universally agreed field classification scheme, and the use of journals to define fields is approximate at best.
 The practical advantage of our method is that we can fairly compare individuals against one another in the same consistently defined sphere.

 I have a very common name, and some other people with the same name form (surname and initials) actually work in the same field that I do.
 How did you make sure not to confuse me and my papers with others and their papers in your analysis?

 Ensuring correct attribution of papers to authors involved a manual inspection of each Highly Cited Paper.
-The Highly Cited Papers in an ESI field for a specific name and its variants (such as, for example, surname plus one initial or two) were ordered in chronological sequence, the subject of the papers examined as well as the journals in which they were published, the institutional addresses reviewed, and the co-authorships inspected.
+The Highly Cited Papers in an Essential Science Indicators field for a specific name and its variants (such as, for example, surname plus one initial or two) were ordered in chronological sequence, the subject of the papers examined as well as the journals in which they were published, the institutional addresses reviewed, and the co-authorships inspected.
 Often this was sufficient to resolve questions of authorship for a unique individual.
-Original papers were sometimes consulted to obtain a full name not present in the Web of Science bibliographic record (papers indexed before 2006).
+Original papers were sometimes consulted to obtain a full name not present in the Web of Science bibliographic record (papers indexed before 2008).
 Reference was made to websites of researchers themselves and their curricula vitae if questions remained, which sometimes arose when a researcher changed institutional affiliations several times during the period surveyed.
 We would like to think our efforts to resolve authorship questions resulted in 100% clean data, but with any such effort, and more than 3,000 researchers, we likely fell short in some few specific instances and will make adjustments where required.

-We analyzed each ESI field seperately.
+We analyzed each Essential Science Indicators field separately.
 If we had attempted to identify researchers across fields we would have faced the problem of determining a cross-field baseline for inclusion in an all-field list.
 In other words, the percentage of Highly Cited Papers required for inclusion differs across fields.
 In some fields, the number of Highly Cited Papers required for selection was low compared to others – as much as five to one – and each individual would present a different mix of fields in which they published their Highly Cited Papers and in different quantities, thereby creating an unmanageable number of combinations by which to calculate a baseline for inclusion.

 Did you apportion credit for Highly Cited Papers according to the number of authors on a paper?
 You know, in some fields and especially with some highly cited reports (high-energy physics, for example), papers reflect the work of large teams.

-You raise the issue of whole vs. fractional counting, which has been likened to measuring participation versus contribution, respectively.
+The issue of whole vs. fractional counting has been likened to measuring participation versus contribution, respectively.
 The question is a good one but the solution to apportioning credit is not straightforward, and it highlights deep questions about the contemporary meaning of authorship.
 First, we should recognize that scientists themselves do not explicitly apportion credit on their papers, although there has been discussion about making individual contributions more transparent on papers.
 The norm – and appearance – is that each author contributed significantly to the publication.
 How much is left opaque.
 Let us postulate that fractional credit is better than full credit for each author, i.e., whole counting.
 In this case a paper with five authors would yield .2 of a paper for each.
 But, in the absence of specific information on contribution, is not fractional counting just as arbitrary a choice as whole counting?
 There is more.
 What does one then do with the citation counts to the paper with respect to each author?
 Should the total citation count, too, be divided proportionally among the authors?
 This is an even more perplexing question, calling into question whether contribution may be partial but influence whole.
 There seems to be a qualitative difference between credit for contribution and credit for impact.
 Finally, what would appear to be fairer in terms of assigning credit using fractional counting may in fact bias an analysis against papers resulting from teamwork, since some fields, such as mathematics, typically exhibit a very low average number of authors in comparison to, say, biomedical fields.
 Fractionating credit may undercount contributions from team members and overcount contributions in fields that typically show many single-author publications.